Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 6.26806in
    :height: 3.36806in

-Figure 29: a 2d ugrid file rendered as a layered 3d grid
+Figure 29: A 2D UGRID file rendered as a layered 3D grid

 .. image:: screenshots/viewer/image33.png
    :width: 6.26806in
    :height: 3.27639in

-Figure 30: view on internals of ugrid that can be used for rendering as a 3d layered grid
+Figure 30: View on internals of UGRID that can be used for rendering as a 3D layered grid

 .. |image1| image:: screenshots/viewer/image3.png
    :width: 0.15625in